What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 What’s happening: Even though you created a stunning QR Code with your company’s logo, it isn’t reading correctly.

-How to correct It: Over-customization might occasionally make it difficult to read a QR Code.
+How to fix it: Over-customization might occasionally make it difficult to read a QR Code.
 Keep the design uncomplicated and refrain from packing the code with extraneous pieces.

 8. Inadequate lighting